Rotating or replacing your PAT

 |---|---|---|

-ADO Pilot's onboarding wizard probes the Code (Read) scope at validation time.
-The other three scopes (Code Status, Pull Request Threads, Service Hooks) are exercised when the wizard provisions service hook subscriptions and when ADO Pilot posts the first review.
-A PAT missing any of them will fail later in onboarding or at first review with a missing-scope error — re-create the token with all four scopes selected if you see one.
+ADO Pilot's onboarding wizard probes the Code scope at validation time.
+The Code Status and Pull Request Threads scopes are exercised when the wizard provisions service hook subscriptions and when ADO Pilot posts the first review.
+A PAT missing any of them will fail later in onboarding or at first review with a scope error — re-create the token with all three scopes selected if you see one.

 How to rotate